sleepfinance/laravel-restcord/README.md

 A small, fluent wrapper for [Restcord](http://www.restcord.com).

-> This project is deprecated, see https://gitlab.com/more-cores/laravel-restcord/-/issues/38 for more details.
+> THIS PROJECT IS DEPRECATED, see https://gitlab.com/more-cores/laravel-restcord/-/issues/38 for more details.

 ## README Contents